39 Coastal Decorating Ideas for Your Beach Home

 3. Choose Furniture that is Oversized, Casual & Comfortable

 Start by selecting furniture with clean lines and a neutral color palette.
 Avoid anything too ornate or fussy, as it can detract from the overall aesthetic.
-Natural materials, such as rattan, linen, and wood, are perfect for adding texture and warmth to space.
+Natural materials, such as rattan, linen, and wood, are perfect for adding texture and warmth to a space.

 A Serene & Elegant Coastal Living Room